-A summery side dish that’s full of flavour!
+An easy side dish that’s full of flavour!

 I love the taste and texture of bok choy but also appreciate it because it’s a great source of potassium and other nutrients.
 While this versatile vegetable is a family favourite in stir fries, I decided to try something new recently.
 In the summer, I’m always looking for new side dishes to serve with grilled fish and meat so this was a timely (and delicious) experiment.
 I’ll be making this again, often.
+Note that if you prefer, you can also broil or even pan-fry the bok choy instead.

 - 1 tablespoon (15 mL) soy sauce or tamari